 We encourage all prospective students to participate in our information sessions and tours.
 Information sessions are led by members of the admissions staff and provide ample time for you to learn about the admissions process in detail.
-Sessions are followed by a student-led tour.
-Please view Information Sessions and Tours page for more detailed information.
+Tours are an opportunity to learn more about student life and engage with current undergraduate students.
+Please view Virtual and In-person Visits page for more detailed information.

 Exploring the Georgetown Neighborhood

 The campus is nestled in the Georgetown historic neighborhood of Washington, DC.
 The experience of a Georgetown students seamlessly merge two worlds: the University campus, and the Georgetown neighborhood.
 We strongly emphasize that prospective students should explore both the campus and the surrounding neighborhood to better obtain a full understanding of the day-to-day life of a Georgetown student.
 The charming “village” of Georgetown, twelve square blocks in size, retains the spirit of the colonial town in which the University was founded more than two centuries ago.
 The immediate neighborhood boasts federal-style townhouses and cobblestone, tree-lined streets leading to the intersection of M St. and Wisconsin Ave., which represent the heart of the Georgetown neighborhood.

 No visit to the Hilltop would be complete without exploring the dynamic and bustling city of Washington, D.C.
 The university rests in close proximity to the White House, Congress, the Supreme Court as well as major theaters, concert halls and museums.
 In addition to attracting notable guest speakers, Georgetown provides unparalleled access to internship programs across multiple sectors, a wide variety of cultural events, and all that DC has to offer.